Nawfal-AI/Category-Prediction-and-Text-Generation-of-EN-RU/README.md

 plus a LoRA fine-tuning pipeline that trains Qwen2.5 on it for category prediction and text generation.

-Originally a group project for the NLP course at USI Lugano.

 ## What's in this repo